RED-F: Reconstruction-Elimination based Dual-stream Contrastive Forecasting for Multivariate Time Series Anomaly

-These approaches aim to warn of anomalies by forecasting future values.
-FCM\cite{zhao2024fcm} adopts a scheme where it first forecasts a future sequence from the current window, then concatenates this prediction with the historical segment, and finally evaluates the reconstruction error of the combined sequence.
-The core hypothesis is that the forecasting process will amplify weak precursor signals, making the resulting prediction appear abnormal and thus difficult to reconstruct.
-However, the effectiveness of the model is highly dependent on the accuracy of the forecast.
-Forecasting directly from weak precursors often yields a prediction that is overwhelmed by the normal pattern, and concatenating it with historical data introduces further noise.
+These methods aim to predict anomalies by forecasting future values.
+FCM\cite{zhao2024fcm} adopts a scheme where it forecasts a target window from the historical window and concatenates them, evaluating the reconstruction error of the combined window.
+The key insight is that the reconstruction error of the combined window is expected to be large if the future target window contains abnormal time points, and it would be small otherwise.
+However, Forecasting directly from subtle precursors often yields a prediction that is overwhelmed by the normal pattern, and concatenating it with historical data introduces further noise.

-To solve this problem of predictions being overwhelmed by normal patterns, \cite{park2025a2p} designed the A2P framework.
-They explicitly note that a simple two-stage strategy of forecasting first and then applying a detector is ineffective.
-This is because predictions from a model trained on normal data are easily submerged within the normal pattern.
-A2P introduces the AAF and SAP modules to inject synthetic anomaly patterns into training data.
-This is intended to teach the model anomaly features and their evolutionary laws, helping capture the relationship between precursors and future anomalies.
+To solve this problem of predictions being overwhelmed by normal patterns, \cite{park2025a2p} propose the A2P framework.
+They explicitly note that predictions from a model trained on normal data are easily submerged within the normal pattern.
+Therefore, A2P introduces the AAF and SAP modules to inject synthetic anomaly patterns into the training data, teaching the model to capture the evolutionary laws of anomalies and the relationship between precursors and future anomalies.

-Despite injecting synthetic anomalies, the A2P forecast training objective is still a traditional method which is myopic.
-Because of the inherent weakness of precursors, their influence on the resulting prediction is extremely limited.
-More importantly, this single-stream prediction is still easily overwhelmed by the normal pattern, making it difficult to effectively amplify the key future anomaly signal.
+Despite injecting synthetic anomalies, the forecasting model of A2P is trained on traditional objective of next-series prediction.
+Because of the inherent weakness of precursors, their impact on the prediction is extremely limited.
+More importantly, single-stream prediction is still easily overwhelmed by the normal pattern, making it difficult to effectively amplify future anomaly signals.